peteroupc/classic-wallpaper/docs/uielements.md

 [^3]: In Windows, this color was first supported in version 3.1.
 In the Foundation Class Library's implementation of toolbars, this color is fixed to (255,255,255); see MFC Technical Note TN031, "Control Bars".

-[^4]: In Windows, this color was first supported in the Win32 interface, and so was not supported in Windows 3.1 or earlier.
+[^4]: In Windows, this color was first supported in the Win32 interface, and so was not available in Windows 3.1 or earlier.

 [^5]: Examples include the Motif toolkit (see the section "Worthy Mentions") as well as [**Windows 10 and Windows 11**](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getsyscolor).